-Analytics and performance measurement are challenging for businesses who have no standard through which to compare – if you’re striving to measure content for the first time, you might have a hard time measuring effectiveness of that content the first time.
+Analytics and performance measurement is challenging for businesses who have no standard through which to compare – if you’re striving to measure content for the first time, you might have a hard time measuring the effectiveness of that content the first time.

 Business owners and marketers find content so hard to measure because they don’t know what they’re measuring – they haven’t set the proper goals and expectations for their content.